-Learning Outcome: 02.01.03 Describe how variations in an atomic nucleus account for its physical properties.
+Learning Outcome: 02.01.01 Describe how protons, neutrons, and electrons relate to atomic

-- 4) The atomic mass of an element - A) is determined by the number of protons and neutrons it contains. - B) equals the number of protons plus the number of electrons. - C) equals the number of neutrons. - D) changes after each reaction. - E) depends on the number of electrons in the outermost shell.
+- 6) The atomic mass of an element - A) is determined by the number of protons and neutrons contained in the nucleus. - B) equals the number of protons plus the number of electrons. - C) equals the number of neutrons. - D) changes after each reaction. - E) depends on the number of electrons in the outermost shell.